sgupta70/BasicCAD-/README.md

 ### Description

 This assignment was to create the tire for the caster.
 We had to make a shape and then learn how to revolve it around a line.
+The trapezoid was 20 mm and 10 mm from the vertical line.
+The top line is 55 mm from the horizontal line, and the bottom line is 40 mm from the horizontal line.

 ### Evidence